dbusn/hart-backend/README.md

     2. Go to `<root>\pybluez\`: `cd ..\pybluez`
     3. Install pybluez in the venv: `..\venv\backend\Scripts\python setup.py install`
     4. Check if no problems were reported, and the installation was successful
-14. **For OSX/Linux**:
+15. **For OSX/Linux**:
     1. Install pybluez using `pip install pybluez==0.23`
-15. _In case you want to use a microphone to transform your own speech to vibrations on the sleeve_: Download the newest version of ffmpeg (https://www.ffmpeg.org/download.html) and place the `ffmpeg.exe` in the `src/modules/ffmpeg` folder.
+16. _In case you want to use a microphone to transform your own speech to vibrations on the sleeve_: Download the newest version of ffmpeg (https://www.ffmpeg.org/download.html) and place the `ffmpeg.exe` in the `src/modules/ffmpeg` folder.

 ## Running the application
 ### Development mode
 For running the application in development mode
 1. Set the environment variables `FLASK_ENV=development` and `FLASK_APP=app.py`
     1. If you use an IDE for running the code, you can usually set these in the configuration settings.
-  2. on Windows this is done by `set <varname>=<varvalue>`
+    2. on Windows Command Prompt this is done by `set <varname>=<varvalue>`, In Powershell it is `$env:<varname>='<varvalue>`
     3. On Mac this is done by `export <varname>=<valvalue>`
 2. Make sure the boolean variables in definitions.py are set correctly:
     1. Set `DISTRIBUTION` to False if the frontend is run separately.
     2. Set `CONNECTED_TO_PROTOTYPE` to True if you want the software to connect to the physical prototype.
     3. Set `CONNECTION_VIA_BLUETOOH` to True if you want the software to connect to the physical prototype using bluetooth.
 (Note, you will have to have `CONNECTED_TO_PROTOTYPE` on True as well)
     4. Set `RUNNING_ON_MAC` to True if you are running the software on a MAC or Linux machine
     5. Set `CONFIG_FILE_NAME` to the config file name of the sleeve that you want to connect to (only matters if you want to connect to physical prototype)
 4. Run the app with `flask run`

 ## Creating distribution